patchshorts/cgodwin.io/src/posts/architecting-compute-engine-gcp-solutions.md

 * Resource Versioning
 * Secrets management

 As Free and Open Source Software(FOSS), Kubernetes can be self hosted, third-party hosted, or managed as it is hosted.
-Anthos is google's implementation of that designed to connect to the popular clouds and on-premisis.
+Anthos is google's implementation of that designed to connect to the popular clouds and on-premises.

-#### Kubernetes Cluster Architechture
+#### Kubernetes Cluster Architecture

 Kubernetes is organized into nodes and masters.
 Masters usually only have one unless replicated or made highly available by whatever means.
 Nodes usually connect to masters but managed kubernetes options often group the nodes into node pools.

 ##### Default Node Pool
-There is a default node pool with no tolerations or taints specified, defaultly nodes will be added to this pool unless specified.
+There is a default node pool with no toleration or taints specified, defaulted nodes will be added to this pool unless specified.
 In GKE node pools are specified when you provision the cluster.
 If using terraform your GKE module or resource ought to specify.

 #### Kubernetes Workloads
 * Pods